 Southern Africa is as vast and diverse as it is beautiful, and one of the hardest parts of planning a trip is deciding where to start.
-Cape Town is known as the gateway to Africa for a reason, so read on to discover why Cape Town is the best place to start your African adventure.
+Cape Town is known as the gateway to Africa for a reason.
+Read on to discover why Cape Town is the best place to start your African adventure.

 Cape Town is the Gateway to Africa

 The city is well connected to the rest of the continent, in many ways.
-You’ll be spoilt for choice with transport options, and there’s an incredible network of travel professionals to help you find your way to your next stop.
+There’s an incredible network of travel professionals to help you find your way to your next stop.
 There are tour providers ranging from backpackers’ minibuses to luxury coaches, so you’ll have no trouble linking up with the resources you need for a great holiday.

 It’s home to some of Africa’s top attractions